 - Unusual ways to do the work once and profit many times,

-When you reuse the marketing you have, you don’t need to do a lot of marketing.
-It’s about developing controls.
-When you help your clients do more with what they have everyone wins.
+When you reuse the marketing you have, you don't need to do a lot of marketing.
+It's a ut developing controls.
+Everyone wins when you help your clients do more with what they have.

 Why You're Not In The Writing Copy Business

-Your service to customers isn’t about what is doing fun and exciting to you – it’s about creating results they desire.
-Are you doing the work once and getting paid many times?
-Or are you slaving away doing one-off campaigns hoping things will work out?
+Your service to customers isn't about what is doing fun and exciting to you – it's about creating the results they desire.
+Are you doing the work once and getting paid often, or are you slaving away doing one-off campaigns hoping things will work out?

 By the way, I'm publishing many of these audio materials from my library.
 It's all v y good and relevant today, And when you join me for Q&A sessions, I may even personally deliver answers to your challenges.

 [ED: If you research a niche market and then write copy for many clients who sell to the same audience, this saves time.
 Submit a question if you'd like to talk about writing for specific niches.
 This podcast isn't scratching the surface of how you can recycle your marketing. – Justin Hitt]